 Do I Pay Zakat on my Children’s Wealth?

 There are two schools of thought, one designates that only Muslims who have gone through puberty are expected to pay Zakat, however, some communities do expect Zakat when a children’s wealth exceeds the Nisab threshold.
-You should speak to your local scholar to confirm.
+Note that there are further facets to this, with some stating that a specific number of months must have passed after puberty for them to become Zakat eligible.
+You should speak to your local scholar to confirm exactly what your next step should be.

 Can I Pay Zakat as a Couple?